magnoeasy/easybuilder/english.md

 ![image](./BuilderImages/sourcedropDB.png)

-In this "Source" section will be brought the set of values entered into another field, which can be from another or the same form, as long as it is under the same project.
+In this "Source" section, it will be brought the set of values entered into another field, which can be from another or the same form, as long as it is under the same project.

 So, let's start by creating one more form (as shown in the tutorial "How to Create Your First Project, Menu and Form").